RUB-SysSec/nautilus/readme.md

 ```
 ## Dockerfile

-- Apply the patch to the config file like so `git apply config-ron.patch`
 - Build the Dockerfile using the command `docker build . -t "nautilus:latest"`
 - Run the dockerfile : `docker run -it nautilus:latest /bin/bash`
 - Inside the docker image you can now run the same command `cargo run -p gramophone --release --bin fuzzer`